 Job 38:7 When the morning stars sang together, and all the sons of God shouted for joy.

-Revelation 5:9 shows angles continuously singing before God.
-But Job 38 sets a pattern for you and me, for mankind, that music above all has a Godly function to intensify positive attitudes regarding God's creative activities.
+Revelation 5:9 shows angels continuously singing before God.
+But Job 38 sets a pattern for you and me, for mankind, that music's overall godly function to intensify positive attitudes regarding God's creative activities.

 We might include in those creative activities His acts of salvation as well as His acts of deliverance for His people because that is a part of His creative activities.

-Exodus 15:1, 20-21 Then Moses and the children of Israel sang this song to the Lord, and spoke, saying, I will sing to the Lord, for He has triumphed gloriously.
-Then Miriam the prophetess the sister of Aaron, took the the timbrel in her hand, and all the women went out after her with timbrels and with dances.
+Exodus 15:20-21 Then Miriam the prophetess the sister of Aaron, took the the timbrel in her hand, and all the women went out after her with timbrels and with dances.
 And Miriam answered them, Sing to the Lord, for He has triumphed gloriously, the horse and its rider He has thrown into the sea.

 This is the first time in the Bible that singing is used apparently in connection with a worship or a religious service.
 They were exalting in God's victory over the Egyptians.
 This combined with Job 38 sets the pace, or we might say, it becomes typical of music use throughout the Bible, in relation to worship services.
 It is used to celebrate God's works; it praises Him.
 So singing is used to give thanks, to praise, to rejoice right within the worship service itself.
 It becomes an integral part of it.

 I will prove this a little bit later.
 In the worship service itself, who normally dominates it?
 The minister does, but there are times of music, both congregational singing and choral singing.
 It is an active part of the worship service; therefore, music is a form of a ministerial responsibility or a ministerial function.
 Its function is to set the mood and focus the attitude on God.